 Employing tax management as part of your risk mitigation strategy

-Managing finances through disability means protecting income, planning for care, and ensuring that resources are structured to support both immediate and future needs.
-It’s about creating security, maintaining independence, and protecting your family and loved ones with a disability.
+Managing finances through disability means protecting income, planning for care, and ensuring that resources are structured to support immediate and future needs.
+It's about creating security, maintaining independence, and protecting your family.

-By addressing these areas, you can take control of financial decisions and focus energy where it matters most—on health, quality of life, and peace of mind.
+By addressing these areas, you can focus energy where it matters most—on health, quality of life, and peace of mind.

 Read the latest on markets and more from our team as well as experts and thought leaders at RBC.